All Episodes

 And look, we have 67 affiliates.

-And Nuka told us that, yeah, 67.
+And Nukatola said, yeah, 67.

-Remember, the actor is posing as a as a buyer.
+Remember, the actors posing as a buyer.

-Well, I think for the affiliates, at the end of the day, they're a nonprofit.
+Well, I think for the affiliates, at the end of the day, they're a non-profit.

-They they just don't want to break even.
+They just don't want to break even.

-They just they just want to break even.
+They just want to break even.

 And even if they can do a little better than break even and do so in a way that seems reasonable, they're happy to do that.

-This was offered as evidence that they're not doing it for profit by media matters.
+This was offered as evidence that they're not doing it for profit by Media Matters.

-She says that her affiliates are happy to do a little better than break-even when possible.
+She says that her affiliates are happy to do a little better than break even when possible.

 Obviously, when you do better than break even in a financial transaction, that's called what?